vibs-27/vibhadurai.github.io/_projects/multi-material-pliers.md

 ---
 layout: default
 title: "Multi-Material Pliers"
-subtitle: In place multi material print-in-place pliers using TPU and PLA
+subtitle: In-place multi-material print-in-place pliers using TPU and PLA
 teaser:
 description: "Design and fabrication of multi-material print-in-place pliers using TPU and PLA."
 date: 2025-11-12